-- Surface inflows: better characterisation of ephemeral surface discharge and water chemistry could improve the water balance and nutrient dynamics within the model. - Groundwater monitoring: because the majority of inflow volume to Tikitapu appears to be via groundwater, more thorough analysis of groundwater nutrient concentrations within the catchment could refine the catchment nutrient budget.
-Further, by introducing seasonal variability of inflow water quality to the model, improvements may be gained in the characterisation of total nitrogen and phosphorus dynamics. - Nutrient 'pulses' from harvesting of plantation forestry - Specific aspects of interannual variation, for example, DCM formation, dissolved oxygen depletion rates and duration of anoxia.
+- Surface inflows: better characterisation of ephemeral surface discharge and water chemistry could improve the water balance and nutrient dynamics within the model. - Groundwater monitoring: based on speculation that the majority of inflow volume to Tikitapu is via groundwater, more thorough analysis of groundwater nutrient concentrations within the catchment could refine the catchment nutrient budget.
+Further, by introducing seasonal variability of inflow water quality to the model, improvements may be gained in the characterisation of total nitrogen and phosphorus dynamics. - Characterisation of nutrient 'pulses' from harvesting of plantation forestry - Specific aspects of interannual variation, for example, DCM formation, dissolved oxygen depletion rates and duration of anoxia.
 A profiling monitoring buoy, as installed in Lake Rotoehu, would comprehensively measure these dynamics and enable detailed consideration of drivers (e.g. climate). - Regular enumeration and biomass estimation for phytoplankton and zooplankton (e.g. quarterly)

 Several biological components were excluded from the present model application, for reasons of practicality.
-Benthic primary production by micro-algae and cyanobacteria (periphyton) is thought to be important to Lake Tikitapu (Wood et al. 2011, M. Gibbs pers. comm.), as well as a potential source of cyanotoxin to the lake food web (Wood et al. 2012).
-Field observations of benthic respiration and sediment chlorophyll, measured by the National Institute of Water and Atmospheric Research (NIWA), could be leveraged for the inclusion benthic production within the model, however, this would require model development either by using a conceptual proxy within the existing CAEDYM model (e.g. seagrass without salinity limitation) or by incorporating a new module within the current model.
-Similarly, the inclusion of submerged macrophytes in the lake model would require continued monitoring of weed beds (see Burton & Clayton 2014) as well as a full vegetation study to estimate biomass.
+Benthic primary production by micro-algae and cyanobacteria (periphyton) is thought to be of importance to Lake Tikitapu (Wood et al. 2011, M. Gibbs pers. comm.), as well as a potential source of cyanotoxin to the lake food web (Wood et al. 2012).
+Field observations of benthic respiration and sediment chlorophyll, measured by the National Institute of Water and Atmospheric Research (NIWA), could be leveraged upon for the inclusion of benthic production within the model.
+However, this would require model development using either a conceptual proxy within the existing CAEDYM model (e.g. seagrass without salinity limitation) or by incorporating a new module within the current model.
+Similarly, the inclusion of submerged macrophytes in the lake model would require continued monitoring of weed beds (see Burton & Clayton 2014), as well as a full vegetation study to estimate biomass.